Memory in Plain Sight: Surveying the Uncanny Resemblances of Associative Memories and Diffusion Models: Conclusions Open Challenges

 \subsection{Directions for Diffusion Models}

-Diffusion Models should find the theoretical framework of the Lyapunov function from AMs compelling, as it defines systems around fixed-point attractors that seem to already exist in Diffusion Models.
-Perhaps the score function $\vf_\theta$ learned by Diffusion Models has already learned to behave similarly?
-If the score function is shown to be a conservative vector field as in~\cite{salimans2021Should}, perhaps the constraint of finite time in Diffusion Models is unnecessary and Diffusion Models can behave well in continuous time $t>T$.
-Viewing Diffusion Models as fundamentally fixed-point attractors like AMs, it also becomes possible to theoretically characterize its memory capacity.
-Finally, recent research has focused on optimizing the sampling speed of Diffusion Models by improving the scheduling step in the update rule~\cite{song2023Consistency,song2022Denoising,salimans2021Progressive,zheng2022Fast}.
-By viewing this sampling procedure as ordinary gradient descent (as is the case in AMs), smart gradient optimization techniques already used in Deep Learning like ADAM~\cite{kingma2017Adam} and L-BFGS~\cite{liu1989limited} become available.
+DM researchers should find the theoretical framework of the Lyapunov function from AMs compelling: in the absence of the Lyapunov function, DMs must manufacture fixed points using dynamic noise schedules and step sizes.
+However, if the score function of DMs is shown to be a conservative vector field as in~\cite{salimans2021Should}, perhaps DMs have learned fixed point structure and can behave well in all time $t>T$.
+Viewing DMs as fixed-point attractors like AMs would additionally allow us to theoretically characterize its memory capacity (where ``memory capacity'' can be seen as a proxy for the ``scaling laws'', see \autoref{sec:scaling-laws}).
+Finally, viewing the sampling procedure from DMs as a form of gradient descent (as in AMs) allows optimization methods like ADAM~\cite{kingma2017Adam} and L-BFGS~\cite{liu1989limited} to be used for to sample from the probability distribution.